Updated on: 2/20/2019

 Eastbound traffic was shut down for more than two hours because rescue crews had to work feverishly to extricate Williams from her vehicle.
 According to Washington State Patrol (WSP) spokesman Bob Calkins, Williams died shortly after her arrival at Harborview.

 The police investigation into this tragic DUI accident is still preliminary, but court records indicate that Robertson has been named as a defendant in multiple courts throughout Pierce, Thurston and King counties since 2003.
-If he is a repeat DUI offender, this will just be another tragic example of how easy it is for drunk drivers to get behind the wheel and devastate families and loved ones.
+If he is a repeat DUI offender, this will just be another tragic example of how easy it is for drunk driving accidents to happen when impaired drivers get behind the wheel and devastate families and loved ones.